ampproject/amphtml/builtins/amp-img.md

 [/filter]

 [filter formats="email"]
 This attribute is similar to the `src` attribute on the `img` tag.
-The value must be a URL that uses an `https` protocal.
+For emails, the URL must be `https`.
 [/filter]

 **srcset**